Simple Network Monitoring Protocol (SNMP)Network and Network Component Monitoring

 Isode's MIB implementation can be observed using a MIB Browser that connects with SNMP to examine the MIB contents and interpret them in terms of the MIB definitions.
 MIBs are defined in a standard format, and a management console will usually import these to help render the information in a useful manner.
-Isode recommends the Unbrowse MIB browser (below), available from www.unleashnetworks.com.
+Isode recommends the Unbrowse MIB browser from Unleash Networks.

 The SNMP monitoring has been tested with a number of SNMP monitors, including SunNet Manager and HP Openview.
 For more information on Isode's approach to SNMP, see the whitepaper [SNMP and Isode Servers].

 |RFC 2605||Directory Server Monitoring MIB.
 S. Kille, G. Mansfield, June 1999|

 |RFC 2788||Network Services Monitoring MIB.
 S. Kille, N. Freed, March 2000|